EDUCAUSE Bylaws

 Section 1.
 Generally.
 The affairs of the Corporation shall be overseen by the Board of Directors.
 The Board of Directors may exercise all the powers of the Corporation.

-Section 6.
+Section 5.
 Compensation of Directors.
 Directors shall not receive any compensation for services rendered to the Corporation as Directors but may be reimbursed for reasonable expenses incurred in the performance of their duties to the Corporation as authorized by resolution of the Board.

-Section 12.
+Section 9.
 Attendance.
 Any Board member missing more than half of the Board’s meetings or a committee’s meetings over a one-year period may have their membership reviewed by the Executive Committee.
 The Executive Committee may make a recommendation to the Board to remove the member in the Board’s sole discretion.

 Article VI: Board Meetings

 Section 1.
 Quorum of Directors and Action by the Board.
-A majority of the number of Voting Directors in office shall constitute a quorum for the transaction of business.
+A majority of the number of Voting Directors in office constitutes a quorum for the transaction of business.
 The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board.

 Section 2.
 Meetings of the Board.
 Meetings of the Board of Directors may be held at such place within or without the District of Columbia and upon such notice as may be prescribed by a resolution of the Board of Directors.

 Section 3.
 Notice and Waiver.
-Whenever written notice is required to be given to any Director, it may be given to such Director either personally or by mail, by facsimile transmission, or by electronic communication to the address supplied by the Director to the Corporation for the purpose of notice.
+Whenever written notice is required to be given to any Director, it may be given to such Director either personally or by mail, or by electronic communication to the address supplied by the Director to the Corporation for the purpose of notice.
 Whenever notice is required, a waiver thereof in writing signed by the Director or Directors entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 Further, a Director’s attendance at any meeting shall constitute waiver of notice of such meeting, excepting such attendance at a meeting by the Director for the purpose of objecting to the lack of notice about the meeting.
 Directors shall be given at least ten (10) days’ notice of Board meetings, except in emergencies as declared by the Chair with the concurrence of the Officers of the Corporation; under such circumstances, the Chair may call an emergency meeting of the Board without any set period of prior notice.

 Section 6.
 Proxies.
 There shall be no proxy voting by the Directors.